NicoleMayer/ECE668-Notes/lesson7.md

 🤔Make the adjacent instructions less dependent.
 Also can re-order the instructions without changing the program results.

+👨‍🏫Remove some branches / re-order load instructions and other instruction without change the code logic

 ## Software Scheduling

 Re-order the codes to Avoid Load Hazards: